Banks in India feel squeeze of rock-bottom fees, despite big deals

 UNDER PRESSURE

-Privately owned HDFC Bank (HDBK.NS) hired nine banks, including Bank of America Merrill Lynch (BAC.N), JPMorgan (JPM.N) and Credit Suisse CSGN.VX, for its $1.6 billion share sale launched on Wednesday.
+Privately owned HDFC Bank hired nine banks, including Bank of America Merrill Lynch, JPMorgan and Credit Suisse, for its $1.6 billion share sale launched on Wednesday.

 The fee, say people with direct knowledge of the situation, will be 1.2 percent of the total amount raised, which compares with at least 2 percent typically seen a year ago.